 How Cabling Is Done

 Cabling is achieved by drilling holes in the trunk or branches of the tree in question, into which the arborist will insert the cable.
 The cable is secured so as to keep it tight.
-Do not confuse cabling trees with staking trees, an operation that involves anchoring the tree to the ground.
+Do not confuse cabling trees with staking trees, which is an operation that involves anchoring the tree to the ground.
 Support in cabling, by contrast, occurs totally above the ground.

 Moreover, tree staking is meant to provide merely temporary support, while cabling is meant to provide stability over the long haul (often for the rest of the tree's life).
 A young tree (or "sapling") may be staked in order to keep it from starting out its life crooked; as soon as it is successfully established, the "training wheels" (that is, the staking equipment) are removed.
 By contrast, if a tree has been cabled because one of its branches is growing at an awkward angle, most likely that wire will stay there permanently.
 The angle will always be unsustainable (on its own), so there would be little reason to remove the supporting wire.

 "Guying" is yet another technique used to stabilize trees and can be thought of as a cabling method in which the cable is anchored to the ground (as in tree staking) or to another tree.